-How to Get Ready For a Marathon
+How to Train & Prepare For a Marathon

 The main aims of preparing for a marathon is to maintain a standard power output throughout the 42 kilometers distance.
 Substantial psychological and physical preparedness is required.
 However, the success of someone in the event depends on a host of environmental, psychological, and physiological factors.
 A standard level marathon demands the aptitude to accomplish at a high fraction with a high aerobic capacity for a time.
 A complex interaction of the musculoskeletal, cardiovascular, metabolic, and pulmonary systems is very crucial in competing in a marathon.
 There have been many details on how to prepare and run a marathon.
 Therefore, it is crucial to outline all the physical, physiological, and psychological demands that are needed in preparing and running the 42 kilometers race.